pulumi/pulumi/README.md

 Otherwise, the following steps demonstrate how to deploy your first Pulumi program, using AWS Serverless Lambdas, in minutes:

-Follow these steps to deploy your first Pulumi program, using AWS Serverless Lambdas, in minutes:

 1. **Install**:

     To install the latest Pulumi release, run the following (see full